wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

    * Otherwise, only the attribute is eliminated from the source code.

 5. The updated source code is passed to the next translation phase. (e.g. import resolution)

+### Incremental translation
+In case some features can only be resolved at runtime, a *WESL translator* can *optionally* support feature specialization in multiple passes:
+* In the initial passes, the *WESL translator* is invoked with some of the feature flags.
+It replaces their occurences in *translate-time attributes* with either `true` or `false`.
+  These passes return a partially-translated WESL code.
+* After the final pass, the resulting code must be valid WGSL. it is an *link-time error* if any used *Translate-time features* was not provided to the linker.

+If the *WESL translator* does not support incremental translation, it is an *link-time error* if any used *Translate-time features* was not provided to the linker.

+> [!NOTE]
+> It is not an error to provide unused feature flags to the linker.
+However, an implementation may choose to display a warning in that case.

 ## Possible future extensions